Christian Wedding Traditions: When Sacred Vows Meet Your Pinterest Dreams

 Interfaith Considerations: Additional requirements if one partner isn’t Catholic, including formal promises and dispensations.

 “Pre-Cana isn’t punishment,” explains Deacon Maria Santos.
 “It’s investment.
-Couples who complete comprehensive preparation report 30% fewer serious conflicts in their first five years of marriage.”
+Couples who complete comprehensive preparation often report fewer serious conflicts in their first years of marriage.”

 The Protestant Freedom That Comes With Responsibility